Vehicle insurance in France: Taxes

 Vehicle insurance is not a product subject to VAT, but it is subject to other taxes such as the 18% tax, the 15% contribution provided for by the Social Security Code and the 1.90% contribution to the Fonds de Garantie des Assurances Obligatoires de dommages, and 6% for natural disasters.

 There is also a contribution to the Guarantee fund for victims of terrorism and other offences of €3.30 per policy in 2010.
 This contribution was increased to €4.30 in 2016 and to €5.90 in 2017 following the various attacks that took place in 2015–2016.

 Bonus-malus

 The coefficient of reduction-majoration (CRM) is a method of weighting the insurance premium.
 The lower the bonus, the lower the premium, and vice versa in the case of a malus.

 To reward "good drivers", every claim-free year of insurance increases the bonus.
 However, when an insured is responsible for a claim, he loses part of his bonus, which generally leads to an increase in future premiums.
 For example, if a policyholder's pure premium is €100 and his bonus is 80%, his premium will be €80, plus fees and taxes.
-The following year, if he has no accident, his pure premium could be €105 with a 76% bonus, i.e. a premium of €79.80 plus fees and taxes.
+The following year, if he has no crash, his pure premium could be €105 with a 76% bonus, i.e. a premium of €79.80 plus fees and taxes.